patrick-blom/multi-ordermail-receiver/README.md

 ### Compatibility

 * The module is OXID eShop 6.2 and higher only
-* The module was build and will work on the OXID eShop Community Edition
+* The module was built and will work on the OXID eShop Community Edition
 * The module should work on OXID eShop Professional Edition and OXID eShop Enterprise Edition
 * The module was tested on the OXID eShop Community Edition
 * The module wat **not tested** on OXID eShop Professional Edition and OXID eShop Enterprise Edition